 This will bring you into the Booking Overview for that particular listing.
 When you scroll down, you see the various drop-down cards associated with the booking.

 Before creating a contract, make sure that you have filled in as much information as possible about the booking.
 What type of "DEAL" is it?
 Who are the "CONTACTS"?
 What is the ticket price?
 If you require additional information, perhaps you should send a "BOOKING DETAILS REQUEST" form to the promoter.
 You can find that card under "Collaboration" to the right of the page.
 Here's a link to how that works.

-Then click on "Create new contract".
+Then click on Create new Contract / Offer.

 Select the template that we just created titled Default English Contract, and choose Contract as the type of document that you're creating.

 Now you'll want adjust the contract to suit the needs of the particular artist and booking, which may include adding the receiver information, changing the details and look of the agreement, and reviewing any information that isn't going to be replaced by the hashtags.